Judges from around the world work to save female Afghan colleagues amid waning hope

 Ruiz and the other judges — part of the nonprofit International Association of Women Judges (IAWJ) — burned with frustration.

-The group has been trying for more than two weeks to evacuate the 250 Afghan female judges that they consider to be symbols of what 20 years of war in Afghanistan was meant to accomplish: rule of law, an independent judiciary and the full participation of women in society.
+The group has been trying for more than two weeks to evacuate the 250 Afghan female judges whom they consider to be symbols of what 20 years of war in Afghanistan was meant to accomplish: rule of law, an independent judiciary and the full participation of women in society.

 But with the United States and other NATO alliance countries rushing to meet a Tuesday deadline to evacuate their own citizens and Afghans who worked for their governments, the country’s judges and prosecutors have mostly been forgotten, advocacy groups say.

-“They embraced it,” said Ruiz, of the female judges’s often dangerous role in their now-fallen government.
+“They embraced it,” Ruiz said of the female judges’ often dangerous role in their now-fallen government.
 “Now we’re just going to leave them there?
 When we know that they’re really in mortal danger?
 My God, we cannot do that.”

-Since Thursday’s suicide bombing in Kabul killed 13 U.S. troops and at least 170 others, evacuations have dramatically slowed, to about 6,800 on Friday compared to 21,000 per day before the attack, U.S. officials said Saturday.
+Since Thursday’s suicide bombing in Kabul killed 13 U.S. troops and at least 170 others, evacuations have dramatically slowed, to about 6,800 on Friday compared with 21,000 per day before the attack, U.S. officials said Saturday.

 Ruiz and other IAWJ members have tried to pull government levers to help their Afghan colleagues — many of whom they trained in the effort to curb corruption in Afghanistan and westernize the country’s legal system.